maayaankk/airbnb-clone/README.md

 ## airbnb-clone
-This is the clone of Airbnb
+This is the clone of Airbnb made using react.js

 ## Project Details
 A simple basic UI using reactJs